MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/known-issues-upgrade.md

 When upgrading, you may lose all custom taints, roles, and labels that you added to your worker nodes.
 Since AKS on Azure Stack HCI is a managed service, adding custom taints, labels, and roles when performed outside the provided PowerShell cmdlets or Windows Admin Center is not supported.

-To work around this issue, you should correctly create taints to add to your worker nodes by running the [New-AksHciNodePool](./reference/ps/new-akshcinodepool.md) cmdlet and [create a node pool with taints](./reference/ps/new-akshcinodepool#create-a-node-pool-with-taints).
+To work around this issue, run the [New-AksHciNodePool](./reference/ps/new-akshcinodepool.md) cmdlet to correctly [create a node pool with taints](./reference/ps/new-akshcinodepool.md#create-a-node-pool-with-taints) for your worker nodes.

 ## After a successful upgrade, older versions of PowerShell are not removed